La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### The simplest sentence

-Now, let's turn to constructing our first sentences in Lojban.
+Now, let's construct our first sentences in Lojban.

-The basic unit in Lojban is called **bridi**, meaning "sentence" or "relation."
-Here are two simple examples:
+The basic unit in Lojban is called **bridi**, meaning "sentence".
+Here are three simple examples:

-<pixra url="/assets/pixra/cilre/tavla.png" caption="le prenu cu tavla mi" definition="The person talks to me."></pixra>

 > **le prenu cu tavla mi**
 > _The person speaks to me._